top of page

 ARTIST

 In 2019 she absolved her bachelors degree in Sacred Music at the Hochschule für Katholische Kirchenmusik (HfK) in Rottenburg am Neckar with distinction.
 Parallel to this she studied mathematics (University of Tübingen) and music education (HMDK Stuttgart).
-In March of 2020 she began a Master´s degree in Music at the Hochschule für Musik und darstellende Kunst (HMDK) in Stuttgart, currently studying both Music Education and Sacred Music.
-Her teachers include Prof. Helmut Deutsch, KMD Tobias Horn, KMD Markus Uhl, Prof. Heinrich Walther, Prof. Ruben Sturm, Prof. Johannes Mayr, Peter Schleicher and Prof. Jens Wollenschläger.
+She concluded both courses of study in 2024 at the University of Stuttgart and at the HMDK in Stuttgart.
+She is currently studying organ improvisation (Weimar) and organ literature (Leipzig).
+Her teachers include Prof. Helmut Deutsch , Prof. Dr. Markus Uhl, Prof. Ruben Sturm and Prof. Johannes Mayr.
+Her studies in music and mathematics were supported by the Hanns Seidel Stiftung for many years.

-In 2016, she attended Valparaiso University with a scholarship, where she studied with Dr. Lorraine Brugh and Dr. Joseph Bognar.
+In 2016, she attended Valparaiso University with a scholarship, where she studied with Dr. Lorraine Brugh (organ) and Dr. Joseph Bognar (piano).
 She has undertaken private studies with Umberto Pineschi (Pistoia), Geoffrey Webber (Cambridge), Felipe López (Madrid) and Papal Organist Juan Paradell Solé (Rome).
 Master classes with Prof. Naji Hakim, Prof. Harald Vogel, Alastair Thompson and Guy Bovet have further enriched her studies.

-She is in strong demand for solo concerts and musical projects both throughout Germany, the Netherlands, Skandanavia, Israel, Italy, USA and in other countries.
+She is in strong demand for solo concerts and musical projects throughout Germany, the Netherlands, Skandanavia, Israel, Italy, USA and in other countries.
 She has performed twice for the “Festival Internacional de Órgano Antiguo de Guanajuato” (Mexico).
 Her many interdisciplinary projects have included cooperation with live narration, dance, improvisation and other musical instruments.
-Her cooperation projects with the Swiss poet Max Feigenwinter, her sister and harpist Deborah Haag (HOPE: HarpOrganPoetryEvent) as well as the Ackermann-Stiftung deserve special recognition.
-Recordings of her projects, further information and her calendar of events can be found on this website.
+Cooperative projects with the pianist Janita-Madeleine (22fingers), the harpist Deborah Haag as well as the Ackermann-Stiftung have garnered special recognition.
+Recordings of her projects, further information and her calendar of events can be found under Mirjam Laetitia Haag - YouTube or www.mirjamlaetitiahaag.de.

 bottom of page